 In the south, alluring sandy beaches draw crowds to Costa Adeje.
 While in the north, beautifully painted historic towns set against mountainous landscapes offer travelers a different side of this intriguingly multifaceted island.
 Whether travelers want beachfront views or a quiet urban retreat, they have their pick of three Iberostar Grand Collection locations.
-Grand Hotel Salome delivers an all-inclusive experience and the Grand Hotel El Mirador offers 5-star luxury with direct access to the idyllic Duque beach down south.
-Santa Cruz, once named in the top five best places to live by The Guardian, hosts the Grand Hotel Mencey—a treat for guests in the island’s capital.
+Grand Salome delivers an all-inclusive experience and the Grand El Mirador offers 5-star luxury with direct access to the idyllic Duque beach down south.
+Santa Cruz, once named in the top five best places to live by The Guardian, hosts the Grand Mencey—a treat for guests in the island’s capital.

 The best time to go

 The island’s average yearly temperatures are never too hot and never too cold—ranging between 63° F and 77° F—but always just right.
 Very few destinations can boast such ideal weather, with only a handful of days seeing rain.